 Apprise the suspected student(s) of the potential consequences of misconduct (as set forth in these policies and procedures) and provide contact information for the responsible local school district personnel regarding the disposition of examination results.

-Organize a Security Incident Report consisting of the following:
+Organize a Security Incident Report utilizing the Testing Incident Report Form consisting of the following:

 A description of the observed misconduct, including information provided by the Test Administrators and other personnel or students who observed the misconduct.